No-Regret Gaussian Process Optimization of Time-Varying Functions: Introduction

-In this article, we focus on time-varying reward functions.
-Bogunovic et al.~\cite{bogunovic2016} modeled temporal variations using a GP whose evolution follows a Markov model, quantifying how fast the function changes at every time step.
-They proposed two approaches to algorithmically capture temporal dynamics: \textbf{R-GP-UCB}, which applies GP-UCB on sliding windows of fixed size; \textbf{TV-GP-UCB}, which incorporates temporal correlations via a spatio-temporal kernel with a forgetting factor.
+In this article, we focus on time-varying reward functions. \cite{bogunovic2016} modeled temporal variations using a GP whose evolution follows a Markov model, quantifying how fast the function changes at every time step.
+They proposed two approaches to algorithmically capture temporal dynamics: R-GP-UCB, which applies GP-UCB on windows of fixed size, and TV-GP-UCB, which incorporates temporal correlations via a spatio-temporal kernel with a forgetting factor.
 They established that both algorithms admit linear upper and lower bounds on their regret when the functional change is persistent.
-For time-varying linear bandits, Cheung et al.~\cite{cheung2019learning} proposed the \textbf{SW-UCB} algorithm, which achieves sublinear regret when the variation budget~$B_T$, defined as the total change of the objective over~$T$ steps, is known and sublinear.
-Zhou et al.~\cite{DBLP:Zhoujournals/corr/abs-2102-06296} later derived frequentist regret bounds for both \textbf{R-GP-UCB} and \textbf{SW-GP-UCB} under RKHS smoothness assumptions, recovering results for the linear case.
-More recently, Deng et al.~\cite{deng2022weighted} proposed \textbf{W-GP-UCB}, a weighted-kernel approach that generalizes to both Bayesian and frequentist regimes.
+For time-varying linear bandits, \cite{cheung2019learning} proposed the SW-UCB algorithm, which achieves sublinear regret by applying GP-UCB on sliding windows of fixed size when the variation budget~$B_T$, defined as the total change of the objective over~$T$ steps, is known and sublinear. \cite{DBLP:Zhoujournals/corr/abs-2102-06296} later derived frequentist regret bounds for both R-GP-UCB and SW-GP-UCB under RKHS smoothness assumptions, recovering results for the linear case.
+More recently, \cite{deng2022weighted} proposed W-GP-UCB, a weighted-kernel approach that generalizes to both Bayesian and frequentist regimes.
 Similarly, it guarantees sublinear regret whenever~$B_T$ is known and sublinear.

-In these works, time variation is modeled either through variation budgets or forgetting factors, and a common conclusion emerges: when the function evolves persistently (i.e., when~$B_T$ is linear), no-regret is unattainable under the standard bandit setting.
+In these works, time variation is modeled either through variation budgets or forgetting factors, and a common conclusion emerges: when the function evolves persistently (i.e., when~$B_T$ is linear), none of these bandit algorithms provide no-regret guarantees.

-Imamura et al.~\cite{imamura2020timevarying} extended this perspective by allowing non-uniform evaluation times, dynamically adjusting the sampling frequency according to the spatio-temporal kernel's uncertainty structure.
+\cite{imamura2020timevarying} extended this perspective by allowing non-uniform evaluation times, dynamically adjusting the sampling frequency according to the spatio-temporal kernel's uncertainty structure.
 Although their method does not achieve sublinear regret for fixed evaluation times and constant forgetting factors, it highlights the deep link between sampling adaptivity and regret control.